Employees returning to work after furlough leave

 But, what about the situation when you have reason to suspect that an employee no longer has the right to work in the UK, but no firm proof of this?

 If you, as an employer, continue to employ members of staff who do not have the right to work in the UK, there can be various sanctions for this including heavy fines and even, in the worst case, imprisonment.
 On the other hand, employers will want to avoid claims for unfair dismissal from unhappy employees if they act too swiftly without the required evidence.

-There has been a recent case called Nayak vs Royal Mail Limited UK EATS/0011/15 which has provided some useful guidance on this particular point.
+The case of Nayak v Royal Mail Limited UK EATS/0011/15 has provided some useful guidance on this particular point.